CH 221 Chapter Guides

 The following screencasts and Complete Lectures might prove useful to you as you study this chapter.

 Finally, test yourself (and get extra-credit in the bargain!) on the following chemistry concepts.
-If you get 9 out of 10 correct (or some multiple thereof), submit the information to me to receive extra credit.
+If you get 9 out of 10 correct (or some multiple thereof), submit the information to receive extra credit.

 Practice the Concepts of Chapter Guide Five